abhogan/abhogan.github.io/index.md

 Code is available via [GitHub](https://github.com/abhogan/).
 All code is open source and licensed under the MIT License.

 ## Outreach and other work
+Featured in *Cosmos* magazine's article "Born to Ruler?"
+(December 2023 issue).

+Invited talks for undergraduate and high school maths and science students.

 Working Group for the Effects of COVID-19 on HIV, TB and Malaria (2020) What is the impact of COVID-19 on other diseases? *Biomedical Science Journal for Kids and Teens*.
 Available at [https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/](https://sciencejournalforkids.org/articles/what-is-the-impact-of-covid-19-on-other-diseases/).

 My video for [Women in Mathematics Day 2020](https://youtu.be/yafI0yYPPcs), for the Australian Research Council Centre of Excellence for Mathematical & Statistical Frontiers (ACEMS).
 A compilation of messages from many women in mathematics is [here](https://youtu.be/_gKYHvsWePU).